 - Big Idea Videos– If you are looking to target a specific behavior, check out the Big Idea videos to get the conversation going.
 Some examples include showing kindness, positive thinking, mindfulness, empathy, and more that are added all the time.

 - Redeeming Points- In my class resource room setting, I have different classes coming and going all of the time.
-I usually reset my points each class period, but I could see for an elementary classroom keeping the points going for a week or longer and having the students redeem points for a reward such as a classroom store item, extra recess, game time, etc. It is powerful for the students and their families to be able to see how their student is doing over the course of a day or week!
+I usually reset my points each class period, but I could see for an elementary classroom keeping the points going for a week or longer and having the students redeem points for a reward such as a classroom store item, extra recess, game time, etc.

 - Teacher Tools– There are cool features like a timer, grouping tool to put students into random groups of whatever size you would like, Think Pair Share questions, random name chooser, and much more all in one place.
 As a teacher I appreciate how many great features are in just one place.
 Check out their YouTube channel for more information!